 Ghee to top

-Process garlic and green chili to a smooth paste using 1 tbsp water.
+Process garlic and green chili to a smooth paste using 1 tablespoon water.

 In a bowl mix together all the ingredients except water and ghee.
 Knead well to make a crumbly mixture.